microsoft/vsts-extension-multivalue-control/xmldetails.md

 			Description: Values can be user provided or from suggested values of the backing field Data Type: String
 			IsRequired: false

+            Id: LabelDisplayLength
+            Description: Display length of the label.
+Defaults to 35 if not set.
+            Data Type: Number
+            IsRequired: false
 ```

 For the input tag, the content of the `Id` attribute can be either `FieldName` or `Values`.